gboeing/ppde642/modules/14-next-steps/README.md

 Rewrite and revise heavily.
 Get feedback from peers.

 **We all hate reading scholarly papers for good reason**.
-They are over-written by preening academics trying flaunt their supposed genius with inscrutable language.
+They are over-written by preening academics trying to flaunt their genius with inscrutable language.
 They overflow with weak verbs, passive voice, and long circuitous sentences.
 To communicate effectively with a broad audience, follow a few simple guidelines (adapted from Belcher) as you write, revise, and edit:

 ### Practice brevity